 - It contains material that is scattered in hundreds of places and is consequently very difficult to find.

 - It contains both the quality bibliographic information users are accustomed to with PsycINFO plus full text for a high percentage of the documents covered.

-The exception is popular magazines and newspapers.
+The exception is popular magazines.
 Full text is not included for these materials because most libraries already get the full text from other sources.
 The bibliographic information is included so that users can get psychology-related indexing to help them find relevant material that they can then link to.

 Material is accepted only from credible sources.
 In determining whether to accept content from a society or organization, APA managers review the following information:

 - History of the organization

 Documents must be fact-based and be presented in a professional form.
 Knowledgeable APA managers review all content for relevance, significance, and quality.

 Research reports must be issued by accredited schools or major labs to be accepted.

 PsycEXTRA is a finding and linking tool for gray literature in the behavioral and social sciences.
 Inclusion of any content does not constitute endorsement or approval by the American Psychological Association.

 If your organization or institution has content you would like to have disseminated in PsycEXTRA, please email PsycEXTRA.
 Although we prefer to receive material as PDF files, we can handle many different formats, including hardcopy.